jaxterk/ee445l-lab04/README.md

 ### callgraph.pdf

 A .svg file with an example call graph similar to the one in the lab document is included in this repository in doc/.
 Convert it to .pdf if using LaTeX.

-### noise.png

-Oscilloscope capture of power rail noise out of the Launchpad.
-Please capture the image to a USB using the oscilloscope rather than taking a picture of it.
-I won't take points off if you don't use the capture, but I will be very sad.